stephenwunrow/pre-populating-tns/Readme.md

 ## The translation issue of personification (12): `Parallelism.py`

 This script is another attempt to pass an entire chapter to an LLM and ask it to generate a table of parallelism data for the chapter.
 The data is written to a TSV file.
 Then, the data is transformed into Translation Notes format (minus ID) and written to another TSV file.

+## The translation issue of personification (13): `Unknowns.py`

+This script is another attempt to pass an entire chapter to an LLM and ask it to generate a table of parallelism data for the chapter.
+The data is written to a TSV file.
+Then, the identified words and phrases are checked against the list of defined terms in the Translation Words resource.
+If the word or phrase is not found in Translation Words, the row is transformed into Translation Notes format (minus ID) and written to another TSV file.

 ## Combining notes: `Combine_Notes.py`